 - Endocrine disruptor chemicals (EDCs)

-These compounds can be treated either by UV light alone or by UV light in conjunction with hydrogen peroxide.
+These compounds can be treated either by ultraviolet (UV) light alone or by UV light combined with oxidizing radicals, referred to as the UV advanced oxidation process (UV AOP).

-UV disinfection has been used successfully over the last century to disinfect drinking water and wastewater.
-That same technology is now applied to perform environmental contaminant treatment (ECT) on a large-scale.
+UV has been used successfully over the last century to treat drinking water and wastewater.
+That same technology is now applied to perform environmental contaminant treatment on a large-scale.

-For certain contaminants, UV is the only economic method of treatment.
-For example, NDMA and 1,4-dioxane cannot be fully treated with membrane technologies (including reverse osmosis), carbon absorption, or air stripping.
+For certain contaminants, UV AOP is the only economical method of treatment.
+For example, NDMA and 1,4-dioxane cannot be fully treated with membrane technologies (including reverse osmosis), carbon adsorption, or air stripping.